KVGandikota/robustness-low-dose-ct/README.md

 As the resulting reconstructions have high data consistency with original measurements, these localized attacks can be used to explore the solution space of CT recovery problem.

-This repository is forked from [here](https://github.com/oterobaguer/dip-ct-benchmark).
-We use the CT reconstruction networks from the [CT benchmark](https://github.com/oterobaguer/dip-ct-benchmark) for robustness evaluation.
+This repository is a forked of the [CT benchmark](https://github.com/oterobaguer/dip-ct-benchmark) from which we use the CT reconstruction networks for robustness evaluation.
-For localized attacks on CT reconstruction we use an adversarially trained classifier from [here](https://github.com/drgHannah/Explorable_CT_Reconstruction) which uses a robust nodule classifier to explore the solution space of CT reconstruction.
+For localized attacks on CT reconstruction, we use an adversarially trained classifier from [here](https://github.com/drgHannah/Explorable_CT_Reconstruction) which uses a robust nodule classifier to explore the solution space of CT reconstruction.
 If you find this work useful for your research please consider citing our work, the CT benchmark paper.

 # Getting started
 Follow the [instructions](https://github.com/oterobaguer/dip-ct-benchmark/blob/master/instructions.txt) in the original repository to install astra toolbox, odl and dival

-Additionally [download](https://drive.google.com/drive/folders/1jHIqpt6DdFWdilm6qPs_ukC4QM-O960r?usp=sharing) check points and matrices needed
+Additionally [download](https://drive.google.com/drive/folders/1jHIqpt6DdFWdilm6qPs_ukC4QM-O960r?usp=sharing) for check points, matrices and data needed.

 For localized attacks you need the checkpoint for robustly trained classifier.
 Place it in dliplib/